risha2211/Quantum-Computing/optimization/quantum-approximate-optimization-algorithm/README.md

 # Quantum Approximate Optimization Algorithm (QAOA)

-The **Quantum Approximate Optimization Algorithm (QAOA)** is a **hybrid quantum-classical algorithm** designed to find approximate solutions to **combinatorial optimization problems**.
+The **Quantum Approximate Optimization Algorithm (QAOA)** is a **hybrid quantum-classical algorithm** used to find approximate solutions to **combinatorial optimization problems**.

-QAOA combines a **parameterized quantum circuit** with a **classical optimization algorithm**.
-The quantum circuit generates a probability distribution over possible solutions, while the classical optimizer adjusts the parameters of the circuit to increase the probability of obtaining high-quality solutions.
+The basic idea behind QAOA is to represent possible solutions as quantum states and use a parameterized quantum circuit to increase the probability of obtaining good solutions.
+A classical optimizer repeatedly adjusts the parameters of the quantum circuit based on the measured results.

+QAOA therefore combines:

+- **Quantum computation** to represent and explore possible solutions.
+- **Classical optimization** to determine suitable parameters for the quantum circuit.

 ---

 ## Core Idea

-Many combinatorial optimization problems involve finding the best solution from a large set of possible configurations.
+A combinatorial optimization problem generally involves finding the best solution from a large set of possible configurations.

+For a problem with \(n\) binary variables,

+$$
+x_i \in \{0,1\}
+$$

+there can be up to

+$$
+2^n
+$$

+possible configurations.

-QAOA encodes these possible configurations into the computational basis states of a quantum system.
+QAOA maps these possible configurations to the computational basis states of \(n\) qubits.
 It then uses two alternating quantum operations:

 - **Cost Hamiltonian** — represents the objective function of the optimization problem.
-- **Mixer Hamiltonian** — allows the quantum state to explore different possible configurations.
+- **Mixer Hamiltonian** — allows the quantum state to explore different configurations.

-The parameters controlling these operations are optimized using a classical computer.
+The parameters controlling these operations are optimized using a classical optimization algorithm.

-The general idea is:
+The overall idea is:

-> **Encode the optimization problem → explore solutions using a quantum circuit → evaluate the solutions → optimize the circuit parameters classically.**
+**Encode the problem → Apply quantum operations → Measure → Evaluate → Optimize parameters → Repeat**

 ---

-## Initial Quantum State
+## Initial State

-For a problem involving \(n\) binary variables, QAOA uses \(n\) qubits.
+For a problem involving \(n\) binary variables, \(n\) qubits are used.

 The qubits are initialized in the equal superposition state:

 $$
 |+\rangle^{\otimes n}
 $$

 where